A return to social media and client confidentiality...

 Alas, nothing much has changed in the four years since I wrote the post except that I occasionally stop following groups that allow users to freely post client case queries to give myself a respite from the discomfort I feel each time I see a new one.

-A few weeks ago, someone posted a request in a social media group for materials to implement an unproven treatment for a dangerous behavior which was described.
+A few weeks ago, someone posted a request in a social media group for materials to implement an unproven treatment for dangerous behavior a client was engaging in.
+The behavior was described in detail.

 I published Asking for and giving treatment recommendations online: Don’t do it on February 3, 2017, and will be providing additional commentary on this particular situation in my next post, but I use the above example, because I was able to track down where the person who posed the query worked.
 If I was a local practitioner in that area, I would have easily been able to figure out who the client was based on the unique nature of the behavior and setting described in the post.
 Thus, the person posting provided enough information that they risked their client’s right to privacy by not taking enough care to maintain confidentiality.